thekoushikdurgas/Deloitte-/README.md

 - All Oracle exceptions are converted to PostgreSQL `RAISE EXCEPTION` statements
 - Variable declarations are properly converted to PostgreSQL format
 - Schema and table references are preserved where appropriate
-- Empty SQL files are automatically skipped with warnings
+- Empty SQL files are automatically skipped with warningsECHO is on.